pelithne/actions/README.md

 ````bash
 az ad sp create-for-rbac --sdk-auth --name actionsSP
 ````
+This will create a Service Principal that has the role **Contributor** in your Azure subscription.
+To read more about roles, have a look here: <https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles>

 Output from this command is a json object, and should look something like the below.
 You will need this output in a later step, so keep it available somehow.
 ````